Sponsor: Office of Human Resources and Chief Diversity Officer

 Background Information: Previous policy entitled "Anti-Discrimination Policy"

-SUNY Empire State College (ESC) is an equal-opportunity employer committed to an educational and employment environment in which all individuals (faculty, staff, students and visitors) are treated with respect and dignity.
+Empire State University (SUNY Empire) is an equal-opportunity employer committed to an educational and employment environment in which all individuals (faculty, staff, students and visitors) are treated with respect and dignity.
 Each individual has the right to work or study in a professional atmosphere that promotes equal treatment and addresses discriminatory practices, including harassment.
-The college expects that all relationships among persons at the college are professional and free of bias, prejudice and harassment.
+The university expects that all relationships among persons at the college are professional and free of bias, prejudice and harassment.

-Sexual harassment, specifically, is addressed in the SUNY Empire State College policy, 900.016 Sexual Violence Prevention and Response Policies.
+Sexual harassment, specifically, is addressed in the SUNY Empire policy, 900.016 Sexual Violence Prevention and Response Policies.

 Harassment: Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, creed, national origin, sex, age, disability, sexual orientation, gender identity, marital status, domestic violence victim status, or any other characteristic protected by law or that of his/her relatives, friends or associates, and that: